Grilled Chicken Quarters, juicy and moist every time, this chicken is great for dinner, entertainment, and game day!

 - 2 tablespoon olive oil

 - 1 teaspoon onion salt

 - 1 teaspoon ground cumin

-- Meanwhile, allow chicken to come to room temperature.
+- Meanwhile, allow the chicken to come to room temperature.

-- Grill for 25 to 35 minutes turning once during the cook time.
+- Grill for 25 to 35 minutes turning once during the cooking time.

-- Cook until thickest part reaches 165 degrees fahrenheit or when the color turns red on your Cook’d Right™ Sensor
+- Cook until thickest part reaches 165°F or when the color turns red on your Cook’d Right™ Sensor

 - Allow chicken to cool 10 minutes before cutting.